SJoCurtis/web-dev-hw/project-3/readme.md

 ![red cyber](http://pre02.deviantart.net/a018/th/pre/f/2015/089/c/9/bio_bomb_by_scotchlover-d8nr68g.png) ![last one](https://hackadaycom.files.wordpress.com/2014/11/alienware1.png?w=800) ![nother](https://68.media.tumblr.com/0ff85a915d86ca41bce97c16489a593e/tumblr_o3lw3plDGR1v6np6zo1_500.png) ![cant stop](https://pbs.twimg.com/media/CXg8iArUwAATJjX.jpg)

 ### So yeah!
 I'd like to make a nice cyberpunk looking website in tribute to ~~Loyd~~ The Mentor and his, at times pretentious, but also lovely ideas.
+This site is definitely going to appeal to a specific sub-culture, and it may be a bit more simplistic, but an intentional simplicity.
+No super flowery stuff.